 - This event has passed.

-- Divers must present an advanced scuba diving certification card and proof of 100 logged dives at check-in
+- Divers must present their advanced scuba diving certification card, proof of 40 logged dives, and current First Aid & O2 certification at check-in.

 Your Next Adventure

 Once you complete this course, you may be interested in becoming a divemaster!
 Join the ranks of professionals across the globe who share their passion for diving.